alanzhaonys/serverless-boilerplate/README.md

 ### Dashboard

 Run `serverless login` to have CLI log into default browser, then run `serverless` to configure the app.
 Once done, deploy the app and it will show up in your Serverless Dashboard.

+### AWS Profile
+AWS Profile needs to have limited permissions below(or better to use IAM policies):
+- IAMFullAccess
+- AmazonS3FullAccess
+- AmazonAPIGatewayAdministrator
+- AWSCloudFormationFullAccess
+- AWSLambda_FullAccess
+- CloudWatchLogsFullAccess